bonartm/live-dashboard-challenge/README.md

 1. Fill in a valid database `uri`.
 2. Test the script locally.
-3. Is the data stored in the database?
+3. Check that the data stored in your database!

 ### Task 3: Setup a python environment on the server